Diffusion 2021 - Turning Point.

 The theme I chose as the Festival Director and overall curator, Turning Point, referred to the shifts in thinking and doing which the pandemic has imposed on the world at large, and how this might be a catalyst for more inclusiveness and diversity in the photographic medium.
 The impact of lockdown, and its unknowable, fluctuating nature, made this the most challenging edition of the festival yet, and I had to adapt my curatorial approach accordingly to deal with the real possibility that physical presentation of work at indoor venues would be prohibited.

-In the end, we met that challenge successfully with presentations in multiple venues and outdoor spaces across the two cities, along with interventions on the public realm, performances and participatory events.
+In the end, we met that challenge successfully with presentations in multiple venues and outdoor spaces across the two cities, along with interventions in the public realm, performances and participatory events.
 We were determined to maintain Diffusion’s international scope for this edition, despite travel restrictions, and this was reflected in the choice of work.

 The More Than A Number exhibition, curated by Cynthia Sitei, comprised 12 sub-exhibitions by African documentary photographers, their common factor being the transitions – social, technological, cultural – within the specific nations featured, if not the continent in general.
 In doing so, we sought to explore how Western curators can best use their position and privilege to deliver such cross-cultural projects.

 Highlights from More Than A Number included Nana Kofi Acquah’s Elmina, titled after and depicting his Ghanaian birthplace – which, half a millennium before, was an early outpost of Portuguese colonial slavery.
-Yoriyas Yassine Alaoui’s Casablanca Not the Movie is both a love letter to his home and a corrective to the way that Western photographers have depicted contemporary Moroccan life.
+Yoriyas Yassine Alaoui’s Casablanca Not the Movie is both a love letter to his home city and a corrective to the way that Western photographers have depicted contemporary Moroccan life.
 Jacques Nkinzingabo’s I Am A Survivor project: comprises a series of analogue portraits of people born during the Rwandan genocide of 1994, as was he.
 Egypt’s capital city is studied in Amina Kadous’ A Crack In The Memory Of My Memory, an evolving project based on a lengthy stretch of Cairo road, and The Home Seekers by Salih Basheer, which addresses the racism the Sudanese photographer has experienced living there.
 And Fatoumata Diabate’s Man As An Object / Man As An Animal sees the renowned Malian photographer referencing stories learned in her childhood and the myths and symbolisms behind traditional African masks, which feature in her pictures to striking effect.

 Cardiff Central Market, by Paul John Roberts, celebrated this Victorian-era structure’s existence in light of its lockdown-period closure and consequent struggle.
 It was uniquely displayed: outdoors, on a giant billboard beside the Motorpoint Arena Cardiff.
 From a time-honoured method of display to more technologically radical ideas, Richard Jones’ <Truth DeQay> explored the dark heart of social media algorithms and lives lived digitally via a multimedia display whose centre point is a “floral wreath composed of a dense point cloud made from 40 million data points”.